-I started a non-profit in 2016 to be able to use as the corporate structure under which I could organize local initiatives based around community building and sustainability.
-I founded the organization without the help of lawyers and tax professionals, a process I recommend for anyone interested in starting an organization of their own.
-It let me understand the process, something I had absolutely no experience with.
+I started a non-profit in 2016 to support local initiatives based around community building and sustainability.
+I founded the organization without the help of lawyers or tax professionals, a process I recommend for anyone interested in starting an organization of their own.
+It led me to understand the process of forming a corporate entity, something I had absolutely no experience with.
 I wrote the bylaws for the organization and also appointed a board of directors who oversees the non-profit.
 I also created the website, brand, mission statement, and just about everything else involved with the project.

 We started selling a few items to support Syrians and Palestinians.
 Soap, tea, creosote oil (that I harvest myself here in Tucson), and so on.
 Little gifts people could purchase and a portion of the proceeds would go to help organizations on the ground working in the countries that created the products.

-In November of 2016, I was awarded a $120k grant for Llacuna, and we are currently using that grant to create a marketing strategy that furthers the ideas and values of the organization.
+In November of 2016, I was awarded a $120k Google grant for Llacuna, and we used that grant to create a marketing strategy that furthered the ideas and values of the organization.

 Below is a sample of Llacuna’s bylaws: